Simple Flooring Cost Calculator & Estimator

 It has a rounded wall on one end (or insert other non-rectangular feature here).
 Simple: just measure from the longest section of the room.
 This isn’t perfect but generally gives you a pretty good estimate.

-How to calculate total floor project cost
+How to DIY calculate your flooring project cost

 Once you have your total square footage using the measurements above, you can now calculate your total floor cost.
 Here’s how it’s done: